yast/yast-autoinstallation/doc/network_scenarios.md

   second one, setting keep_install_network to false will avoid copying the configuration.</quote>

-  And regarding to post scripts (see this bug https://bugzilla.suse.com/show_bug.cgi?id=1014859), we have moved the download part from second stage to the first stage in this [PR](https://github.com/yast/yast-autoinstallation/pull/274) fixing the problem with post scripts and no network during the earlier part of the `second stage`.
+  And regarding to post scripts (see this bug https://bugzilla.suse.com/show_bug.cgi?id=1014859), the download part has been moved from second stage to the first stage in this [PR](https://github.com/yast/yast-autoinstallation/pull/274), fixing the problem with post scripts and no network configuration during the earlier part of the `second stage`.

 Second Stage
 -----------------